 The Pew Research Center reports that the percent of Whites opposed to gay marriage dropped from 51% in 2008 to 41% in 2012.
 Among Blacks, the percent in opposition dropped from 63% to 49%.
 African-Americans and Whites are now separated by eight percentage points instead of twelve.

 The data above was collected in April of 2012.
 In May, Obama announced that he supported gay marriage.
-It remains to be seen whether Obama’s modeling of a pro-gay stance will influence the opinions of the African-American community further.Lisa Wade is a professor of sociology at Occidental College.
+It remains to be seen whether Obama’s modeling of a pro-gay stance will influence the opinions of the African-American community further.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.